HenrikBengtsson/R.cache/revdep/problems.md

       ‘[mzR]{mzR-package}’

     See section 'Cross-references' in the 'Writing R Extensions' manual.
     ```

-*   checking whether package ‘MSnID’ can be installed ...
-NOTE
-    ```
-    Found the following notes/warnings:
-      Non-staged installation was used
-    See ‘/home/hb/repositories/R.cache/revdep/checks/MSnID/new/MSnID.Rcheck/00install.out’ for details.
-    ```

 *   checking R code for possible problems ...
 NOTE